s-knibbs/s-knibbs.github.io/_posts/2016-08-23-testing-ubuntu-for-windows.md

 The integration with Windows could be improved.
 The entire Windows filesystem can be accessed from `/mnt/c/`.
 However, accessing the Ubuntu filesystem from Windows is not as obvious.
 It is possible to access the home directories under `C:\Users\USERNAME\AppData\Local\lxss\home`, although this is undocumented.

-I also found that symlinks to the Windows filesystem don't currently behave correctly (attempting to change directory inside a symlinked directory had no effect for me).
+It seems that symlinks to the Windows filesystem don't currently behave correctly (attempting to change directory inside a symlinked directory had no effect for me).
 You may want to do this to provide a shortcut to your
 Windows profile directory.

 Overall, I think this is a useful tool and is certainly much quicker and easier to setup than a full virtual machine.
 However, for now I will continue to use a virtual machine